TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 ## Introduction

-The neuropathic pain diagnosis mainly consists of sympotom diagnosis, pattern diagnosis, and pathophysiological diagnosis.
+The neuropathic pain diagnosis mainly consists of symptom diagnosis, pattern diagnosis, and pathophysiological diagnosis.
 The symptom diagnosis describes the discomfort of patients such as lumbago and lateral arm discomfort.
 The pattern diagnosis identifies nerve roots that lead to symptom patterns.
 The pathophysiological diagnosis identifies of discoligamentous injuries.

-The simulator generates synthetic neuropathic pain diagnosis records in the form of tables of which the row represents different patients and the column represents different diagnositc labels.
+The simulator generates synthetic neuropathic pain diagnosis records in the form of tables of which the row represents different patients and the column represents different diagnostic labels.
 The diagnostic labels are binary: Taking the value "0" represents that the diagnostic label is not in a patient record; taking the value "1" represents that the diagnostic label is in a patient record.
-For exampe, the dataset looks like the following table.
+For example, the dataset looks like the following table.

 |Patient id 	| DLS C1-C2 	| DLS C2-C3		|...		| L C2 Radiculopathy | R C2 Radiculopathy|...|L neck pain| R neck pain| ...|
 | ------------- | ------------- |------------- |------------- |------------- |------------- |------------- |------------- |------------- |------------- |